hongzhonglu/vivarium/doc/tutorials/write_process.rst

 But wait!
 Where did the ``parameters`` attribute come from?
-We never created that attribute, but :py:class:`vivarium.compartment.process.Process` made it  from the ``parameters`` argument we passed to its constructor.
+We never created that attribute, but :py:class:`vivarium.core.process.Process` made it  from the ``parameters`` argument we passed to its constructor.
 We'll take advantage of this in the next step.